 Reason #5 – Social platforms are intuitive to use

 Do you wonder why even kids can use different social media accounts?
 It is because the system is not complicated thus making these social media accounts very easy to navigate and to use.

-You don’t have to have a degree in IT or be super computer literate to understand how Facebook, Twitter, and Instagram works.
+You don’t have to have a degree in IT or be super computer-literate to understand how Facebook, Twitter, and Instagram work.
 Of course, there is still the complicated stuff about algorithms and customization, but the basics of advertising are still as easy as pie.

 Reason #6 – The strategy is cost-efficient